9 Best Places To Stay In Lofoten Islands From A Native (2026)

 Henningsvær itself is a vibrant small fishing village community, one of my favorite places in Lofoten, with charming old houses and ambiance.

 At Villa Bryggekanten, you will have free wifi, a private bathroom, and mountain or sea views.
 Within walking distance, you find restaurants, bars, and many small specialist shops.
-Also, the Lofoten Aquarium, the Lofoten Museum, and the Espolin Art Gallery are about 20 minutes drive away.
+Also, the Lofoten Aquarium, the Lofoten Museum, and the Espolin Art Gallery are about a 20-minute drive away.

 A good budget option to stay in Henningsvær is the Henningsvær Guesthouse, a charming, bright yellow wooden building with free wifi, views of the town, and in-house a la carte breakfast.